learning-unlimited/ESP-Website/docs/admin/releases/13/README.rst

 ~~~~~~~~~~~~~
 - Added an account management page at /myesp/accountmanage.
 All themes now link to this page instead of specific profile/password pages.
 - Fixed a bug with the admin bar styling on the fruitsalad theme.
+- Centered the main content for the bigpicture theme.

 Dashboard changes
 ~~~~~~~~~~~~~~~~~